madysanmiller/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+The return function, it's a function inside another function that has acess to the name variable that is held outside of its own scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the name variable will stay the same but the newRoll variable will change.

 c.
 What is the lexical scope of `newRoll`?

+return function()

 ### Task 3 - Stretch Goals